 -all record results for all agents, not just problem cases, default show only problem cases

 -off include offline agents, usually not much value

 -redo perform the report logic using the existing files.
 Then hub.lst file must be manually determined and renamed.
 This is mostly for reporting defects to author.

--aff handle one case of slightly invalid lst data
+-aff handle one case of lst data from an older TEMS database level

 Running the inodests_sum.pl

 Row 49/50 are identical in meaning.
 Column B is the source - which TEMS supplied the data.
 Row C is the THRUNODE - where the agent connected.
 Row D is the HOSTADDR - what system the agent was on an what was the listening port.

 Row 48 shows the same agent name reporting to another remote TEMS and using a different ip address.

 The conclusion here is that two agents are running on two different systems with the same name.
 This causes problems and should be stopped.